Pavement Markings 2020: Not Just For The Driving TestUpdated Oct. 22, 2020

 White lines separate streams of traffic traveling the same way.

 Solid lines indicate a divide that cannot be crossed for merging or passing purposes.

-Broken lines indicate a divide which can be crossed for merging or passing purposes.
+Broken lines indicate a divide that can be crossed for merging or passing purposes.

 Of course, there are occasional exceptions to these rules.
 In some cases, crossing a solid line for the purposes of turning or reversing your direction of travel is permitted.
 Find out all about these issues in our full “Standard Pavement Markings” article.